a0194385/Phoorghett/Readme.txt

 The files do not include YALL1 and Field II, which have to be downloaded by users.

+After changing the parameters, new system matrix and RF data should be generated.
+Because the image reconstruction will work correctly only with proper system matrix and RF data.

+Users can use the sparse transform defined by users.
+To use a transform matrix, users can save the matrix as variable 'phi' in a .mat file, and then write the "filename.mat" in the edit box next to the "user-defined" button.
+To use a transform function, users can write the transform and inverse transform handle in "transform_handles.m".

 Zheheng Liu.
 Sept.
 16, 2020.